grafana/grafana-operator/docs/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name is the name of the port on the Service.
+          name is the name of the port on the Service.
 This is a mutually exclusive setting with "Number".<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>number</b></td>
         <td>integer</td>
         <td>
-          Number is the numerical port number (e.g. 80) on the Service.
+          number is the numerical port number (e.g. 80) on the Service.
 This is a mutually exclusive setting with "Name".<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>